How to Create Generalized Linear Models in R – The Expert’s Way!

 For Example – Normal, Poisson, Binomial

 In R, we can use the function glm() to work with generalized linear models in R. Thus, the usage of glm() is like that of the function lm() which we before used for much linear regression.
 We use an extra argument family.
 That is to describe the error distribution.
 And link function to be used in the model to show the main difference.

 GLM are fit using the glm( ) function.
 The form of the glm function is –

 a.
 Logistic Regression

-Logistic Regression is a method for fitting a regression curve, y = f(x) when y is a categorical variable.
+We implement the Logistic Regression method for fitting the regression curve y = f(x).
+Here, y is a categorical variable.